Galveston District Court and County Court Plan

 When an indigent defendant appears before a District Judge and requests appointment of an attorney, or when the District Judge receives a request for appointment of an attorney from a defendant who has been determined by the Judge or a Magistrate to be indigent, the Judge shall immediately appoint an attorney from the Master List whose placement on the Graduated List qualifies that attorney to represent the defendant for which the defendant is currently charged or from the Felony Mental Health Attorney Wheel if applicable.

-If not appointing an attorney from the Feelony Mental Health Attorney Wheel, The District Judge shall appoint an attorney from the first five names on the Master List of those qualified to represent defendants at the level of offense involved.
+If not appointing an attorney from the Felony Mental Health Attorney Wheel, the District Judge shall appoint an attorney from the first five names on the Master List of those qualified to represent defendants at the level of offense involved.
 An attorney may not be bypassed for appointment more than two times on the Master List unless the District Judge finds, in writing, that a conflict of interest exists or that good cause exists for bypassing the attorney.

-A District Court Judge who has been assigned bail review duty for consecutive two or three week periods shall appoint one attorney from the Master List for a period not to exceed one week.
+A District Court Judge who has been assigned bail review duty for consecutive two (2) or three (3) week periods shall appoint one attorney from the Master List for a period not to exceed one week.
 The appointed attorney shall appear daily during the regularly scheduled jail review to provide representation for indigent defendants who request appointment of counsel.

-The attorney appointed for the one week term shall be qualified and approved to the 3rd Degree (and greater) Felonies List.
-The appointing Judge shall appoint the attorneys for the week from within the first five names on the Master List and Graduated List with the understanding that the attorney appointed for the week must come from within the first five names up on the 3rd Degree (and greater) Felonies List.
-The same attorney may not participate as a jail docket attorney for felony cases more than once during a three month period in any District Court of Galveston County.
+The attorney appointed for the one (1) week term shall be qualified and approved to the 3rd Degree (and greater) Felonies List.
+The appointing Judge shall appoint the attorneys for the week from within the first five (5) names on the Master List and Graduated List with the understanding that the attorney appointed for the week must come from within the first five (5) names up on the 3rd Degree (and greater) Felonies List.
+The same attorney may not participate as a jail docket attorney for felony cases more than once during a three (3) month period in any District Court of Galveston County.

 Attorneys scheduled for bail review provide representation for indigent defendants during the limited term assignment and are listed as the attorney of record if the case is resolved during the limited term assignment.
 If the case is not resolved during the limited term assignment, the clerk shall notify the court in which the case is filed and the presiding judge shall make the appointment of counsel.